Abstract Guidelines – MISWeek 2020

-The Program Committee invites the submission of abstracts for presentation at its meetings.
-Authors need not be members of the Society in order to qualify for submission.
-The program will include scientific papers, open forums, original videos, scientific posters, and other electronic media from all specialists who are in some way involved with the use of minimally invasive surgical techniques and technologies, including laparoscopy, robotic surgery, endoscopy, education, and simulation, among others.
+The Program Committee invites the submission of abstracts for presentation at MISWEEK.
+Authors need not be members of the Society in order to submit material.
+The program will include scientific papers, open forums, original videos, scientific posters, and other media on all topics and specialties on the use of minimally invasive surgical techniques and technologies, including laparoscopy, robotic surgery, endoscopy, education, and simulation, among others.

-Evaluation will be based on quality, clarity and relevance for our members, as well as the significance of the material, as judged by the Abstract Review Committee.
+Evaluation will be based on quality, clarity and relevance, as well as the significance of the material, as judged by the Abstract Review Committee.
 Awards will be given for the best scientific papers, posters, and videos in various categories.

-Please note: These requirements apply to all categories of submissions.
+Please note: The following requirements apply to all categories of submission.

 - All work must be original and unpublished.
-No materials should be submitted that have been previously presented or previously published.
+DO NOT submit material that has been previously presented or published.

 - Each author is limited to the submission of TWO ABSTRACTS as the primary author and/or presenter.